evolvedbinary/hsg-project-wiki/Setup.md

 Before publishing files to the public website, you may wish to preview them on your local system.
 This helps ensure that your edits have the desired effect and reduces the likelihood of unforeseen problems when publishing the files.

+### Installing eXist

+1. Download the eXist installer from https://s3.amazonaws.com/hsg-static/exist/eXist-db-3.0.RC2-HEAD-f111e4d.dmg.

+1. Open the downloaded file, and drag the `eXist` icon into the `Applications` folder.
+To remove the eXist-db disk image icon from your desktop, select the icon and select `File > Eject`.

+1. Open the `Applications` folder (in Finder, select `Go > Applications`).
+Drag eXist onto your Dock.

+1. Start eXist.
+The first time you run eXist the installer will lead you through a setup screen.
+Accept all of the default values, and select `Save` and `Yes`.
+The installer will close.

+1. Start eXist. eXist will show a splash screen and install some default apps.
+Once the splash screen disappears, you can start, stop, and quit eXist and access other eXist utilities via its menu bar entry (a blue "X"-shaped icon).

+### Deploying all repositories to eXist

 1. To prepare your local eXist database with all of the files needed to run a local copy of hsg, go to the Tools dropdown menu in oXygen and select `Deploy all repositories to localhost`.
 This step takes about 10-15 minutes on our computers.

 1. Now a complete copy of history.state.gov is now running at <http://localhost:8080/exist/apps/hsg-shell/>.

+### Test a simple edit

 1. Drill down through the folder structure of the repositories to `repos/rdcr/countries/afghanistan.xml`.
 This is a TEI XML file that can be viewed at <http://localhost:8080/exist/apps/hsg-shell/articles/afghanistan> (see <http://history.state.gov/countries/afghanistan> for the public website).